The Amazing Race Asia 1

-The Amazing Race Asia 1 is the first season of The Amazing Race Asia, a reality television game show based on the American series The Amazing Race.
-The first season of the show features ten teams of two, with a pre-existing relationship, in a race around Asia and the Pacific Rim to win US$100,000.
+The Amazing Race Asia 1 is the first season of The Amazing Race Asia, an Asian reality competition show based on the American series The Amazing Race.
+Hosted by Allan Wu, it featured ten teams of two, each with a pre-existing relationship, in a race around Asia and the Pacific Rim to win US$100,000.
+This season visited two continents and eight countries and travelled over 39000 km during twelve legs.
+Starting in Kuala Lumpur, teams travelled through Malaysia, Indonesia, Australia, New Zealand, Singapore, Thailand, India, the United Arab Emirates, before returning to Malaysia and finished in Kuching.
 Applications were accepted through 31 March 2006.
-The season began on 9 November 2006 and the season finale aired on 1 February 2007.
+The season began on 9 November 2006 on AXN Asia and the season finale aired on 1 February 2007.

-Malaysian workers Zabrina Fernandez and Joe Jer Tee were the winners of this season becoming the first all female team to win in an Amazing Race franchise and were also the first winners to win only the final leg.
+Malaysian workers Zabrina Fernandez and Joe Jer Tee were the winners of this season becoming the first all-female team to win in the history of the Amazing Race franchise and were also the first winners to win only the final leg, while Hong Kong dating expats Sandy Sydney and Francesca Von Etzdorf finished in second place and Malaysian dating couple Andrew Tan and Syeon Park finished in third place.

 Production

 Development and filming

 In October 2005, Buena Vista International Television-Asia Pacific and Sony Pictures Television International's AXN Asia announced that it had earned the right to produce the first localized production of The Amazing Race.
 AXN Asia, which airs the original American series, had received many written requests for an Asian production from local viewers.

 The season visited two continents and eight countries over a distance of more than 39,000 km, including the first time visit for an Amazing Race franchise to Indonesia, which had not been visited in the original version at the time of air (the nation would later be visited in the 19th season, in 2011).